rikenshah/codeName-MCP-demo/README.md

 * Preserve a **timeline of decisions** and model responses
 * Maintain **semantic and logical continuity** over a session

-Imagine working with an AI that doesn’t forget — that remembers your goal from turn 1, understands how turn 4 affects turn 7, and adjusts its logic based on what’s already occurred.
-That’s MCP.
+Imagine working with an AI that doesn't forget — that remembers your goal from turn 1, understands how turn 4 affects turn 7, and adjusts its logic based on what's already occurred.
+That's MCP.

 > Think of MCP as a living memory layer for AI — like a whiteboard the model updates and reasons with across time.